 While the care of patients takes place in hospital buildings with state-of-the-art equipment, it is a large number of hospital staff that provides the care, keep the buildings running and operate the equipment.
 CAMC's well-trained physicians, nurses, allied health professionals and support staff offer thousands of families convenient access to quality health care.

 People enter health careers to make a difference in the lives of others.
 Students in our Medical Exploring post will meet and talk with many professionals who will talk about their educational and work experiences.
 They will also share their personal challenges and rewards relating to their profession.
-Students are also provided opportunities to tour our three hospital campuses and other off-site facilities, such as our Sports Medicine Center.
+Students are also provided opportunities to tour our three hospital campuses and other off-site facilities, such as our Physical Therapy Center.

-CAMC is proud to partner with the Boy Scouts of America, who sponsor the Exploring program in Kanawha and Putnam counties.
+CAMC is proud to partner with the Boy Scouts of America, who sponsor the exploring program in Kanawha and Putnam counties.
 CAMC's Medical Explorers post has been active since 1979, and currently has more than 100 participants.
 We are proud of our program, which has evolved into a “club-like” atmosphere.
 Our goal is to provide students who are considering a career in health care or medicine with first hand information from health care professionals within our medical center.

 We begin our program in October and meet monthly thereafter up through May.

 For information, call (304) 388-3376.

 Find up-to-date information about the careers listed below including nature of the work, working conditions, training, job outlook and salary by searching for them in the Occupational Outlook Handbook.